MadBomber/shared_tools/README.md

 ### Using with Rails

+SharedTools is fully compatible with Rails applications and uses Zeitwerk for autoloading, so it integrates seamlessly with Rails' autoloader.

 To use the SharedTools logger with Rails and make it use the same logger instance:

 ```ruby